 Each April, Operation Homefront marks Month of the Military Child by hosting a gala and awards presentation for their Military Child of the Year Awards.
 Each branch winner still will receive the $10,000 prize, a laptop computer and other donated gifts.
 In 2020 and 2021 the awards occurred without a gala.

 The Military Child of the Year awardees are selected through a nomination process that begins each fall.
 Children ages 13 to 18 are eligible for the awards, and awardees are selected based on their "scholarship, volunteerism, leadership, extracurricular involvement, and other criteria while facing the challenges of military family life," according to Operation Homefront.

-Resources for Military Children
+Mental Health Resources for Military Children